BA, Carnegie Mellon, 1999 – Psychology and English

 Stotzer, R. L., & Tropman, J. E. (2006).
 Status demands on women social work leaders: A historical analysis of the National Conference on Social Welfare.
 Affilia, 21, 1-19.

-Stotzer, R. L. (forthcoming).
+Stotzer, R. L. (2016).
 Gender identity/expression based bias crimes.
 In E. Dunbar, M. Fingerle, & C. Munthe’s The Psychology of Hate Crimes as Domestic Terrorism: U. S. and Global Issues.
 Praeger.

 Stotzer, R. L. (2014).
 Bias crimes based on sexual orientation and gender identity: Global prevalence, impacts, and causes.
 In D. Peterson and V. R. Panfil’s (Eds.)
 The Handbook of LGBT Communities, Crime, and Justice (pp. 45-64).
 Springer Publishing.